 6. The Grave of an Indian Scholar

-7. The Quietest Spot in Al-Aqsa
+7. The Quietest Spot in Masjid Al-Aqsa

-When you think of Al-Aqsa, your mind likely jumps to the Dome of the Rock or the Qibli Masjid.
+When you think of Masjid Al-Aqsa, your mind likely jumps to the Dome of the Rock or the Qibli Musallah.
 But one of the most peaceful and overlooked areas is the eastern section of the complex.
 Tucked far from the main entrances and foot traffic, it offers serene seating areas beneath olive trees, where cats roam freely and the atmosphere invites deep reflection and calm.

 8. Raised Platforms for Knowledge

-9. Italian Marble Inside the Qibli Masjid
+9. Italian Marble Inside the Qibli Musallah

 10. Salahuddin Al-Ayyubi’s Hidden Legacy